-Having established all the regimes of Figure~\ref{fig1}b, we now discuss implications of our findings for the understanding of recent experiments.
+Having established all of the regimes of Figure~\ref{fig1}b, we now discuss implications of our findings for the understanding of recent experiments.
 Figure~\ref{fig4}a presents the resistance $R$ of tWSe$_2$ measured at $\theta=4.2^\circ$ in Ref.~\cite{LWang} under hBN encapsulation.
 Given the dielectric tensor of bulk hBN ($\epsilon_{\parallel}=6.9$ for in-plane and $\epsilon_{\perp}=3.8$ for out-of-plane values) \cite{Laturia2018}, we assume that $\epsilon < 10$, which will put this sample into the regime of Hund physics (c.f.
 Figure~\ref{fig3}).
 The experimentally measured resistance features peaks around the (experimentally estimated) integer fillings $n=1$ and $n=2$.
-For comparison between theory and experiment, we consider the transport scattering rate $(\Gamma/Z)_\eta$ which is responsible for degrading conductivity owing to electron correlations.
+Extrinsic disorder or impurity scattering as well as phonons will contribute to the magnitude of the resistance.
+We show, however, in the following, that the ``two-peak" structure near integer fillings can be naturally explained by an electronic origin.
+To this end, we consider the transport scattering rate $(\Gamma/Z)_\eta$ which is responsible for degrading conductivity owing to electron correlations.

-Using the same twist angle as in experiment ($\theta = 4.2^\circ$) and approximating the dielectric constant of $\epsilon=8$, we find the transport scattering rate shown in Figure~\ref{fig4}b.
+Using the same twist angle as in the experiment ($\theta = 4.2^\circ$) and approximating the dielectric constant of $\epsilon=8$, we find the transport scattering rate shown in Figure~\ref{fig4}b.
 Two peaks emerge around integer fillings $n=1$ and $n=2$ in the doping-dependence of $(\Gamma/Z)_1$, as also seen in the experiment.
-In contrast, calculations outside the Hund correlated regimes do not feature the two-peak structure in the transport scattering rate.
-Considering for instance the Mott-Hubbard case ($\epsilon=15$), we find only a single peak near $n=1$ but not near $n=2$ as shown in Figure~\ref{fig4}c.
-The reason is the weakening of correlations upon doping towards $n=2$, which stands in contrast to the doped triplet CT and Hund-Mott metal cases.
-Thus, the two-peak structure in the experimentally measured resistance signals prevailing strong electron correlations by Hund physics in a wide range of hole doping.
+In contrast, calculations in the Mott-Hubbard case do not feature the two-peak structure (Figure~\ref{fig4}c; see also Supporting Information).
+The reason is the weakening of correlations upon doping toward $n=2$ in the Mott-Hubbard case, which stands in contrast to the doped triplet CT regime and Hund-Mott metal.
+Thus, the two-peak structure in the experimentally measured resistance signals prevailing strong electron correlations by Hund physics.